Home Page > Supplementary Information > Track Circuit Block

 |Fig. 3: Reduced Capacity Bi-directional Signalling.|

 'Simplified bi-directional signalling' (SIMBIDS) is a simplified form of reduced capacity bi-directional signalling that was implemented on some routes between 1988 and 2002.
-For reasons of economy, no AWS equipment is provided for signals that apply in the wrong direction and, furthermore, the AWS equipment for normal direction signals is not suppressed for wrong direction moves, nor are any cancelling indicators installed.
+For reasons of economy, no AWS equipment is provided for signals that apply in the wrong direction, and furthermore, the AWS equipment for normal direction signals is not suppressed for wrong direction movements, nor are any cancelling indicators installed.
 Lineside signs erected at the beginning and end of wrong direction running alert drivers to the commencement and termination of these special AWS conditions.
 The maximum speed for wrong direction running is limited to no more than 70 m.p.h.
 Wrong direction movements under SIMBIDS conditions are only permitted during possession of one line or during emergencies.
 It cannot be used for the regular passage of booked trains.